IoT-iSupport/PROJECT/README.md

 _______________________________________________________________________

-For the NODE-RED flow see the file in this folder (*Flow NODE-red*).
+For the NODE-RED flow see the file in this folder (*Flow NODE-red.txt*).
 Palette used:
 - Digital Display: *node-red-contib-ui-digital-display*
 - Dashboard: *node-red-dashboard*